-On February 20, 2014, the Planning and Zoning Commission voted 8-1 to recommend approval of the proposed rezoning, development plan, and requested variances subject to staff's recommendations except as follows 1) approval of the setback variances along the west and northwest property lines of Tract 1 subject to a minimum 6-foot setback being provided and the applicant pursuing a "right-of-use" permit with MoDOT for landscaping in the Providence Road right-of-way, 2) approval of the variance to reduce open space/landscaping subject to the applicant adding enhanced landscaping along the Fourth Street corridor and pursuing a "right-of-use" with MoDOT for landscaping in the Providence Road right-of-way, and 3) the maximum height of future construction be limited to 80-feet and contain no more than 5-stories.
+On February 20, 2014, the Planning and Zoning Commission voted 8-1 to recommend approval of the proposed rezoning, development plan, and requested variances subject to staff's recommendations except as follows 1) approval of the setback variances along the west and northwest property lines of Tract 1 subject to a minimum 6-foot setback being provided and the applicant pursuing a "right-of-use" permit with MoDOT for landscaping subject to the applicant adding enhanced landscaping along the Fourth Street corridor and pursuing a "right-of-use" with MoDOT for landscaping in the Providence Road right of NoDOT for landscaping in the Providence Road right of setback be limited to 80-feet and contain no more than 5-stories.
 The additional conditions pertaining to Fifth Street improvements and restrictions on land disturbance, building and occupancy permits were also recommended for approval as proposed by staff.